jwills/de4ml/logging-service/README.md

-There are any number of ways that a logging service could be implemented, depending on what the rest of the production stack looked like at the company (e.g., the preferred programming language, schema definition tooling, monitoring/observability libraries, deployment models, etc.) This repo contains an implementation of a service that solves all of the problems that you need to solve to do it:
+There are any number of ways that a logging service could be implemented, depending on what the rest of the production stack looked like at the company (e.g., the preferred programming language, schema definition tooling, monitoring/observability libraries, deployment models, etc.).
+This repo contains an implementation of a service that solves all of the problems that you need to solve to do it:

 1. It defines an API using [FastAPI](https://fastapi.tiangolo.com/) and [Pydantic](https://pydantic-docs.helpmanual.io/)